liquidfish-hub/Causal-inference-for-income-loss-late-in-life/README.md

 # Outline

-The document contains five R codes documents and one pdf showing a simplified simulation result of original paper of P15.
+The document contains five R code documents and one pdf showing a simplified simulation result of original paper of P15.
 The following describes functionalities of different documents, and give instructions on how to use them.

 Be aware: QUIC, mvtnorm, caret, pracma, parallel packages are required.
 Some packages might require users have R version above 3.5.3.
 In the first line of Main.R, users have to reset the default working directory.